Augusta National Golf Club: Course

 The golf course architecture website GolfClubAtlas.com has said, "Augusta National has gone through more changes since its inception than any of the world's twenty or so greatest courses.
 To call it a MacKenzie course is false advertising as his features are essentially long gone and his routing is all that is left."
 The authors of the site also add that MacKenzie and Jones were heavily influenced by the Old Course at St Andrews, and intended that the ground game be central to the course.
 Almost from Augusta's opening, Roberts sought to make changes to minimize the ground game, and effectively got free rein to do so because MacKenzie died shortly after the course's opening and Jones went into inactivity due to World War II and then a crippling illness.
 The authors add that "[w]ith the ground game gone, the course was especially vulnerable to changes in technology, and this brought on a slew of changes from at least 15 different 'architects'."
-Golf Course Histories has an aerial comparison of the architectural changes for Augusta National Golf Club for the year 1938 versus 2013.
+Golf Course Histories has an aerial comparison of the course's architectural changes between 1938 and 2013.

-Among the changes to the course were several made by architect Perry Maxwell in 1937, including an important alteration involving the current 10th hole.
+Among the changes to the course were several made by architect Perry Maxwell in 1937, including an alteration involving the current 10th hole.
 When Augusta National originally opened for play in January 1933, the opening hole (now the 10th) was a relatively benign par 4 that played just in excess of 400 yards.
 From an elevated tee, the hole required little more than a short iron or wedge for the approach.
-Maxwell moved the green in 1937 to its present location – on top of the hill, about 50 yards back from the old site – and transformed it into the toughest hole in Masters Tournament history.
+Maxwell moved the green in 1937 to its present location—on top of the hill, about 50 yards back from the old site—and transformed it into the toughest hole in Masters Tournament history.
 Ben Crenshaw referred to Maxwell's work on the 10th hole as "one of the great strokes in golf architecture".

 For the 1999 tournament, a short rough was instated around the fairways.
-Referred to as the second cut, it is substantially shorter than the comparable primary rough at other courses, with an average length of 1.625 in.
+Referred to as the "second cut", it is substantially shorter than the comparable primary rough at other courses, with an average length of 1.625 in.
 It is meant to reduce a player's ability to control the ball coming out of this lie, and encourage better accuracy for driving onto the fairway.